testersakage/mineclonia-jtest/mods/ENTITIES/mcl_mobs/API.md

 	persist_in_peaceful = false,
 	-- Default is false for monsters and true for all other mobs.
 If false mob will immediately be removed in peaceful mode.

+	persistent = false,
+	-- if ture this mob will not despawn

 	hp_min = 1,
 	-- the minimum health value the mob can spawn with.